- Why Enzyme-based Odor Removers Don't Work on Cat Urine Odor

 This is why you can clean the surface of carpet until you go blind without accomplishing anything except for wasting your money, time and ultimately wind up making the problem worse.

 A little over 16 years ago, my wife’s cats (when they’re bad…they’re her’s!) peed on the carpet in my Man Cave and no one could fix it.
 So I decided to do some research and wound up testing nearly a dozen different products.
 What I discovered over a three-month testing period really opened my eyes to why some products work and others don’t.
 There are basically two classes of odor elimination products readily available to the public: the “New Generation” organic compounds that work, and “Stone Age” products that don’t.
 The primary ingredients of the new-generation products are essential oils, whereas the Stone Age products are enzyme based.

-Our new-generation Odor Medicine products contain essential oils derived from exotic plants and work on entirely different scientific principles than the enzyme products.
+Our new-generation Odor Medicine products contain essential oils derived from exotic plants and work on entirely different complex scientific principles than the enzyme products.
 The natural ingredients bond with odor molecules and break them down at the molecular level—permanently destroying the ability to generate odor in as little as 24 hours.
 Not only are these new-generation compounds more effective, but they’re also more reliable due to their tolerance to temperatures and ability to work where other chemicals, soaps AND enzyme products had already been applied.